Persistent Depressive Disorder in Children

 therapists, social workers, psychologists, and psychiatrists.
 Your child’s care team

-will depend on your child’s needs and how serious his or her depression is.
+will depend on your child’s needs and how serious their depression is.

-- Tell others about your child’s disorder.
-Work with your child’s healthcare provider
+Tell others who need to know about your child’s disorder.
+Work with your child’s healthcare

-who have a child with a persistent disorder may be helpful.
+who have a child with this disorder may be helpful.